break-stuff/clarion/docs/README.md

 ## UX Consistency

-All of the [design tokens](/framework/documentation/variables.html) are centrally stored in one place with _mixins_ and _functions_ developed around the use of those tokens to provide consistency in your Design and User Experience.
+All of the [design tokens](/framework/documentation/variables.html) are centrally stored in one place and the _mixins_ and _functions_ are designed to use of those tokens.
+This will provide consistency in your Design and User Experience.

 ## Maintainable and Scalable